Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System

-Two-scale numerical models have been established to address a variety of challenges in various fields.
-For instance, they are utilized to compute the fluid flow in fractured deforming porous media \cite{rethore2007two}, the effect of flow on mineral dissolution in porous medium \cite{bringedal2020phase}, the effective heat transfer in complex systems involving porous media and surrounding fluid layers \cite{eden2024effective}, and solid--liquid phase transitions with dendritic microstructure \cite{eck2002two}.
-Note though that the mathematical literature concerning numerically solving balance laws posed on two spatial scales has become rather rich during the last years.
+\ME{Two-scale numerical models have been developed in a variety of fields.
+A prominent example outside porous-media transport.
+A prominent example is the \(FE^2\) framework in nonlinear structural mechanics, where a microscopic boundary-value problem is solved at each macroscopic integration point and its averaged response determines the macroscopic constitutive behavior; see, for instance, \cite{Feyel2003}.
+This leads to computational challenges similar to those considered here, namely the repeated solution of parameter-dependent microscopic problems during the macroscopic simulation. } Within porous-media applications, they are utilized to compute the fluid flow in fractured deforming porous media \cite{rethore2007two}, the effect of flow on mineral dissolution in porous medium \cite{bringedal2020phase}, and solid--liquid phase transitions with dendritic microstructure \cite{eck2002two}.
+The mathematical literature on the numerical approximation of balance laws posed on two spatial scales has also grown considerably in recent years.
 For example, \cite{ray2019numerical, olivares2021two} develop numerical schemes for solving micro–macro models in mineral dissolution and precipitation processes.
 In \cite{ray2019numerical}, the author utilizes the extended finite element method to evaluate cell problems while solving transport equations by applying mixed finite elements.
 In \cite{olivares2021two}, the authors employ a two-scale iterative scheme with an adaptive strategy to improve numerical efficiency at both scales.
-Further contributions include the work in \cite{lind2020semidiscrete}, where two-scale finite element schemes are proposed and analyzed for coupled elliptic–parabolic systems, and \cite{nikolopoulos2023multiscale}, which investigates colloid transport in porous layers with evolving internal structures.
-Iterative techniques for parameter-dependent and random convection–diffusion problems are explored in \cite{feng2022efficient}.
-Multiscale finite element approaches have also been developed to solve similar problems in various fields \cite{EDEN2022103408, bris2019multiscale, henning2014adaptive, abdulle2012reduced, hou1997multiscale}.
-In this work, we explore two types of decoupling techniques, one based on Picard-type iterations (scheme $1$), as presented in \cite{olivares2021two,feng2022efficient}, and the other based on time stepping (scheme $2$); see, for instance, \cite{lind2020semidiscrete}.
-While the decoupling strategy for scheme $2$ follows a standard approach, scheme $1$ is inspired by \cite{raveendran2023strongly}, where it was employed to show the existence of weak solutions to Problem $(P)$.
-As the convergence of scheme $1$ is well understood (see the technical details in \cite{raveendran2023strongly}), we use it as a baseline for comparison.